 Congratulations to Ian Miller for being the first Ph.D. graduate from LSI!
-Ian successfully defended his thesis in front of a virtual crowd on June 23, 2020.
+Ian successfully defended his thesis, titled “Remote control of CAR T cell therapies by thermal targeting,” in front of a virtual crowd on June 23, 2020.
 We look forward to your future success!

 LSI undergrads McKenzie Tuttle, Melanie Su, and Haley Liakakos part of winning team at EGHI/GT HACK COVID-19